ansavin/example-k8s-infrastructure/playbooks/roles/gitlab/README.md

 namespace - kubernetes namespace to install Gitlab gitlab_domain - local domain wich will be used for generations level 3 domains for Gitlab installation

+Other variables used in this chart uses gitlab_domain as a base for generating domains and an e-mail.

 Dependencies
 ------------